Santa Barbara High School: Student newspaper

 The school's newspaper, The Forge, has been in continuous publication since 1914, making it the second-oldest high school newspaper to publish without interruption in California.
 Among the 2022 features were articles entitled "The Surreal World of Ukrainians in Santa Barbara" and "Why You Should Donate Your Hair to Wigs for Kids."

 Former Forge editor Leon Litwack (class of 1947) is a Pulitzer Prize winner, retired UC Berkeley professor and author of books on slavery.
 Mary Claudia Nettles Madson, a former 1938 SBHS journalism student on The Forge, was among the first female UPI journalists.
 Manuel Unzueta (1968), a former cartoonist for The Forge, is a well-known Santa Barbara muralist who has painted murals at Bohnett Park and the Eastside Library.

-In 2008, The Forge was the target of a break-in, when thieves stole five computers, a printer, and a camera.
+Traditions and community engagement

+Painting the Cow

+It was a longstanding community tradition that current Santa Barbara High School students would paint a large cow statue, affectionately known as Bossy (or Bossie), which sat atop the building of the former Live Oak Dairy on the corner of Milpas and Canon Perdido streets.
+Installed in 1939, the cow statue was first surreptitiously decorated by local SBHS students in 1965 who added a sombrero, mask, poncho, and moniker, "Dons '67".

+Over the years, painting the cow would become a rite of passage for successive classes of students who would repaint the cow for sports games, school events such as Prom or Formals, and graduation.
+For decades Bossy was a central figure in cross-town rivalries with neighboring high schools San Marcos and Dos Pueblos who would attempt to paint the cow their own school colors.
+This was especially true around the time of 'The Big Game', the annual regular season football game between Santa Barbara and San Marcos.

+In August, 2020 Bossy collapsed seemingly due to failure of a front leg, though the true cause is subject to ongoing community speculation.
+The Santa Barbara High School Alumni Association unveiled a replacement Bossy on October 1, 2022 and placed it on the Santa Barbara High School campus.